kyma-project/test-infra/docs/prow/crier.md

 ## Current Slack notification settings

-Crier does not send Slack notifications at all for presubmit jobs.
+Crier does not send any Slack notifications for presubmit jobs.

 Reporter config:

 ```
 job_types_to_report:
   - postsubmit